-FICO periodically updates the FICO Score models to meet lenders’ and consumers’ needs.
-Here’s what you need to know about different versions of FICO® Scores.
+FICO periodically updates its credit scoring models to meet lenders’ and consumers’ needs.
+Here’s what you need to know about different versions.

-If you’ve been working to stay on top of your credit score, you’ve probably done your research and found that FICO® Scores are commonly used in lending decisions.
-In fact, over 90% of top U.S. lenders use FICO Scores.
-Yet there is not just one single FICO Score version.
-In fact, there are multiple FICO Score versions, which means you also have multiple FICO Scores.
+If you’ve been working to stay on top of your credit score, you’ve probably done your research and found that FICO scores are commonly used in lending decisions.

 Read on to learn about different FICO versions and how they’re used by lenders.